darkodraskovic/telekins/README.md

 telekins
 ========

-An action adventure game about telekinetic powers
+An action adventure game about telekinetic powers using Quintus HTML/JS engine.